Kyriosity/read-write/README+/software/docu/README+/design-record.md

 It's not a PAIR PROG .
 SHALL NOT BE CONTRA: WATCH&LEARN!

-Disadvantage: it's a one-time excercise which takes an hours of most competent developers.
+Disadvantage: it's a one-time exercise which takes an hours of most competent developers.

 Taking advantage of disadvantage: it  what to docu in live manner.